 Average Auto Insurance Prices in Pennsylvania

-In Pennsylvania, you have a couple options of obtaining insurance.
+In Pennsylvania, you have a couple of options for obtaining insurance.
 If you don’t want to abide by the legal minimum that the state sets, you can self-insure your vehicles.
 This allows you to meet the financial responsibility requirements but it can be very pricey.
 You must first complete an application and then you will be required to sign a master self-insurance and security agreement.

 The government asks that you also provide a balance sheet and income statement to prove financial responsibility and then you still have one step.
 You are required to submit a security deposit of $50,000 for 1 vehicle and an additional $10,000 for each additional vehicle.
-For a few individuals, the option to self-insure is more desirable but many residents choose the easier and more cost effective method of traditional insurance.
+For a few individuals, the option to self-insure is more desirable but many residents choose the easier and more cost-effective method of traditional insurance.
 Here are the standard prices that sit well below $50,000.

 - Current average annual auto insurance premiums in the United States: $1666.62